lokalise/npm-package-template/README.md

 The following token needs to be set in the Github repo for the `prerelease` and `release` Github Actions to work:

 - `secrets.NPM_TOKEN` (need this to publish on NPM)

+## License

+This project is APACHE, VERSION 2.0 licensed, see LICENSE.md for details.